ShortlistShortlistedRemoved from shortlist 139

 Portability

-With its dimensions of L29.5 x W23.5 x H24 in, the conventional, open frame design of the Sportsman GEN85KIDF offers stability and allows the generator to be raised above ground level.
+At L29.5 x W23.5 x H24 in, the traditional open frame structure of the Sportsman GEN85KIDF ensures stability while facilitating convenient maintenance access to components and promoting air cooling.
 The device has been designed for tough environments and demanding outdoor use.

 Features